We want to hear from RELS alum! If you’d like to add or update your info, please email one of the RELS faculty.

 I spent the first 6 years out of Oxy freelancing as a theater technician and Lighting Designer.
 In 1993 I assisted Ken Ellis (formerly a professor of Technical Theater at Oxy) in planning the “Sacred Music” portion of the L.A.
 Festival by identifying and negotiating the use of houses of worship throughout the city to serve as performance venues.
 Also, I stepped in as lighting designer for one of the dance venues and got to work with Babatunde Olatunji on an invocation to the orisha Oshun.
 In November of 1993 I moved to Seattle and embarked on a career in wine sales.
 Currently I am Northwest District Manager for Kobrand Corporation (Importers and distributors of fine wines and spirits).
 In 1995 I married Keven McKenney.
 On March 17th, 2008 I gave birth to our daughter, Juliette Marie Wolf McKenney.
 Over the years I have seen the Salt Lake City Mormon Temple, a Hawaiian City of Refuge, catacombs on the outskirts of Rome, the Vatican, countless relics of countless saints, the Vodoo Museum in New Orleans (truly a fabulous place for anyone wishing to understand more about African religion in the Americas), Marie Laveau’s tomb, a Babalawo’s Botanica shop, the Self-Realization Fellowship compound on top of Mt.
 Washington, the insides of a number of Masonic Halls and Temples, a Radical Faeries commune in Oregon where they ritually reenact the story of Isis and Osiris every summer, Amma’s darshan, Wiccan solstice rituals and Hassidic Seders.
 I never tire of exploring the vast number of ways human beings express their spiritual longings and religious beliefs.
 Thanks to Karen King, I still find it annoying when folks refer to other people’s belief groups as “cults”.

 I am probably one of the few RS majors who actually ended up being a RS professor myself.
 After Oxy I went to the University of Chicago, The Divinity School to earn my MA (90) and Ph.D.
 (99).
 I thoroughly enjoyed my 20′s traveling the world and lived in Brazil and Bolivia.
 After teaching FT at USC, I moved below the orange curtain and took a tenure track position at Cal State Fullerton.
-I am happy to report that I just earned tenure and fellow RS major and Oxy alum Debbie Symons and her sweet family were on hand to help celebrate (She even won the limbo contest!).
-I have done a lot of work exploring religion in Latin American and Religion and Immigration here in the States.
-Recently I was elected to the American Academy of Religion’s Religion, Film and Visual Culture Steering Committee–which is a wonderful opportunity to grow and learn in the exciting relatively new field of Religion and Film.
-I have made one documentary and one award-winning short and I am off to Sundance in January for the first time.
-I have been married to Narciso since 1997 and have two great kids: Aurora (3) and Dante (9).
-We live in OC and lots of time at Disneyland and Knotts Berry Farm.
+I have done a lot of work exploring religion in Latin America and Religion and Immigration here in the States.
+I was elected to the American Academy of Religion’s Religion, Film and Visual Culture Steering Committee–which is a wonderful opportunity to grow and learn in the exciting relatively new field of Religion and Film.
+I have made one documentary and one award-winning short.
+I have been married to Narciso since 1997 and we have two creative and lively kids, Aurora, 8 and Dante 9 who keep life very full.
+We have recently moved back to Glendale.

 I would love to hear from fellow alums from my time at OXY and if any of recent grads or present students have any questions I would welcome those too.